babakcode/o3d/README.md

             android:name=".MainActivity"
 ```

 This does not affect Android 8 and earlier.
-See [#7] for more information.

 ### `app/build.gradle` (Android only)